theybian/pronouns/index.md

 - sev, 24, nd, white
 - nonbinary lesbian
-- masculine and neutral terms only
+- i use masculine and neutral terms only

 ## pronouns